ErrorSAJ/To-Do-List/README.md

 # To-Do-List
-It is To-do-List App but it not store the data it is dumy check the demo https://errorsaj.github.io/To-Do-List/
+It is To-do-List App but it not store the data it is dumy check the demo https://errorsaj.github.io/To-Do-List it only use the jquery or some icon websites